Columbus Thinks He Has Reached the Indies: October 12, 1492

 The sea crossing, though not difficult on the outward voyage, was yet a novelty to the sailors.
 In those days, most sailing ships hugged the coasts, rarely venturing out onto the open sea.
 The sailors did not fear sailing off the end of the world, for they knew that the earth is a sphere; but they did not know how far west land actually lay and, they were worried that, so far out at sea, they would find no wind to blow them back again to Spain.
 To assuage their fear that they were sailing too far from Spain, Columbus kept two log books.
 In one (for himself) he marked down what he thought was the actual distance they had sailed each day; in another (for the sailors), he jotted a shorter distance.

 The voyage revealed new wonders.
-In late September, the ships entered the Sargasso Sea in the mid-Atlantic, where the prows plowed through miles of thickly matted seaweed.
-From September 23–25, the three caravels hit calms where no wind blew and the sea was smooth as glass.
+In late September, the ships entered the Sargasso Sea in the mid-Atlantic, where their prows plowed through miles of thickly matted seaweed.
+On September 23, the three caravels hit calms where no wind blew and the sea was smooth as glass.
 The sailors bathed in the still, salt waters.

 Finally on September 25, after about two months of sailing, the sea-weary sailors heard the long hoped-for cry, “Tierra!
 Tierra!
 Señor, albricias!” (“Land!
 Land!
 Sir, the good news!”)
 The cry lifted the hearts of the mariners, but their spirits deflated when they discovered it was a false landfall — probably the watch had seen a bank of clouds on the horizon.
 It was not long before disappointment changed to resentment, and resentment to growing insubordination.
 For the next five days the fleet made little headway, and the crew began to grumble and contemplate mutiny.
 Columbus used all his powers of persuasion on his men, who only wanted to return to Spain, coaxing them with soft words and hopes of fame and riches.
 On October 7, the disappointed Columbus turned the fleet to follow the course of migratory birds he had seen, thinking they would surely head toward land.